awslabs/mountpoint-s3-csi-driver/tests/e2e/README.md

 Additional tests can be added to the framework by:

 1. Extending the testdriver.go implementation
 2. Adding new test suites to the CSITestSuites array in e2e_test.go
+3. For custom S3-specific tests, adding new test suites in the customsuites/ directory (see the [Custom Test Suites README](customsuites/README.md) for guidelines)